 Presbytery Meetings

-Fall Stated Meeting
+Winter Stated Meeting

-Wilmington Island Presbyterian Church
+St. Simons Presbyterian Church

-Lunch reservation is REQUIRED
+Lunch following – Reservation is REQUIRED

 Future Meeting Dates:

-• Spring 2026 – Tuesday, May 19th
+- Spring 2026 – Tuesday, May 19th time and location TBD

 On selecting “Hope” as the theme of her year as